28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 In the next chapter section, we will explore the downstream effects of signaling mediated by the second messengers cAMP, DAG, and IP3, as well as the substrates phosphorylated by ligand-activated receptor tyrosine kinases.

 The HER2 receptor can form homo or heterodimers with single-chain ErbB1-ErbB4 (same as HER1-HER4).
 HER receptors exist as both monomers and dimers, either homo- or heterodimers.
 Rapid dimerization of HER1, HER3, or HER4 occurs if they form heterodimers with HER2.
 In addition, any ErbB dimer with HER2 leads to strong intracellular signaling compared to other HER heterodimers.
 Ligand binding to HERI, HER3, or HER4 induces rapid receptor dimerization, with a marked preference for HER2 as a dimer partner.
-Since noncancer cells have very little HER2, correspondingly few heterodimers of HER2 are found.
-If HER2 is overexpressed as in HER2+ breast cancer cells, more heterodimers are found, and anomalously high levels of signaling occur.
+Since noncancer cells have very little HER2, correspondingly few HER2 heterodimers are found.
+If HER2 is overexpressed, as in HER2+ breast cancer cells, more heterodimers form, and signaling levels become anomalously high.
 This resulted in a poorer prognosis for HER2+ breast cancers in the past.

 A revolution in breast cancer therapy has changed that situation.
 Humanized antibodies, which are human antibodies produced in mouse cells, targeting HER2 are now used in treatment.
 These antibodies are known as trastuzumab (Herceptin).
 Since the antibodies are derived from human genes, they are not targeted as foreign by the immune system.
-In early-stage HER2+ breast cancers, the antibody trastuzumab (Herceptin) is administered intravenously periodically over one year.
+In early-stage HER2+ breast cancers, the antibody trastuzumab (Herceptin) is administered intravenously periodically over a 1-year period.
 The antibody selectively binds to HER2 on breast cancer cells.
-Once bound, the Fc portion of the bound antibody signals the immune system, leading to the recruitment of immune cells and modulators to the tumor cell, which ultimately results in its destruction.
+Once bound, the Fc portion of the antibody signals the immune system, recruiting immune cells and modulators to the tumor cell, ultimately resulting in its destruction.

-If the cancers are in a later stage or if tumor cells are found in lymph nodes, a variant of the anti-HER2 antibody can be administered that has a chemotherapeutic drug covalently attached to the antibody.
+If the cancers are at a later stage or if tumor cells are found in lymph nodes, a variant of the anti-HER2 antibody can be administered with a chemotherapeutic drug covalently attached to it.
 The structure of the drug Ado-trastuzumab emtansine (T-DM1), also known as Kadcyla, is shown in Figure \(\PageIndex{27}\).

-When the antibody-drug complex binds to the receptor on cancer cells, it is taken up into the cell.
-The antibody is degraded, and the toxic drug is released into the cell, sparing all other types of cells (only those with the receptor on them are targeted).
+When the antibody-drug complex binds to receptors on cancer cells, it is taken up by the cells.
+The antibody is degraded, releasing the toxic drug into the cell, sparing all other cell types (only those with the receptor are targeted).
 The released drug binds to microtubules, which are part of the cell's internal cytoskeleton, and prevents the changes necessary for cell division.
-HER2 has a very low level of expression in noncancer cells, which can lead to side effects.
+HER2 is expressed at very low levels in noncancer cells, which can lead to side effects.
 However, these are much less severe than traditional chemotherapy, which targets all dividing cells.
 The antibody acts as a homing device, bringing the attached chemotherapy predominantly to tumor cells.
 It can be likened to a smart bomb or a cruise missile guided to just one target.

 A better image of DMI and the linker connecting to the antibody is shown in Figure \(\PageIndex{28}\).
-The toxic chemotherapy drug is chemically linked to the antibody through a non-reducible thioether linker, N-succinimidyl-4-(N-maleimidomethyl) cyclohexane-1-carboxylate (SMCC).
+The toxic chemotherapy drug is chemically linked to the antibody via a non-reducible thioether linker, N-succinimidyl-4-(N-maleimidomethyl)cyclohexane-1-carboxylate (SMCC).

 Figure \(\PageIndex{29}\) shows a mechanism for the actual cross-linking reaction.
 The reaction of the maytansine derivative through its free thiol and the human antibody (trastuzumab) through a free amine should be readily understandable based on the reactions present in Chapter 2.

-The final linker after the departure of the N-hydroxysuccinimide is designated MCC.
+The final linker after the leaving of the N-hydroxysuccinimide is designated MCC.

-The C-MET receptor, illustrated as an example in Figure 19, is a receptor tyrosine kinase (RTK) involved in cell proliferation and survival; as such, alterations in its expression can lead to the development of cancer.
+The C-MET receptor, illustrated in Figure 19, is a receptor tyrosine kinase (RTK) involved in cell proliferation and survival; as such, alterations in its expression can lead to cancer development.
 Its mature form results from selective proteolysis by furin.
 Its physiological ligand is hepatocyte growth factor (HGF), a multisubunit protein in its mature form.
 It also binds a naturally occurring smaller splicing variant of HGF called NK1.
 The structure of C-MET bound to both HGF and NK1 has been solved.
 Binding of either leads to dimerization of the C-MET receptor, as illustrated in the cartoon representation of Figure \(\PageIndex{30}\).

 The glycosaminoglycan heparin enhances c-MET activation by HGF.
 This is illustrated in Figure 30 above.
-Heparin binds between the N domain of HGF I and the IPT1 domain of c-MET II, facilitating the interaction between the two domains.
+Heparin binds between the N domain of HGF I and the IPT1 domain of c-MET II, facilitating their interaction.
 In addition, a sufficiently long heparin chain could bridge both HGF I and II, further strengthening the entire complex.
 Structural representations of the c-MET:HGF asymmetric dimer are shown in cartoon form in Figure \(\PageIndex{31}\).

 Panel (a) shows the domain structures of human c-MET and HGF.
 The proteolytic cleavage site of c-MET is located between Arg307 and Ser308.
 The proteolytic cleavage site of HGF is located between Arg494 and Val495.
 C-MET927-LZ and full-length HGF were used for structural determination in this study.
 The dashed boxes indicate the domains that were unsolved in cryo-EM maps.
 Panel (b) shows the 3D reconstruction of the 2:2 c-MET/HGF holo-complex and the corresponding ribbon representation of this complex fitted into the cryo-EM map at 4.8 Å resolution, shown in two orthogonal views.
 Panel (c) shows the ribbon representation of the c-MET/HGF holo-complex shown in two orthogonal views.